 What Is the True Way to Prepare Oil for Second Coming of Jesus?

-In the few decades of faith in the Lord, I have always been yearning for the Lord to welcome me to the heavenly home and deliver me from this hard and sinful place, so that I will receive His beautiful promise.
-I often worked hard at reading theand prayed to the Lord earnestly; I looked for the famous preachers who knew the Bible well and listened to them expounding the Bible; I tolerated the ridicule and sarcasm of the worldly people; when sickness or adverse things came upon me, I tried to keep myself from following Satan and complaining, for I believed that “he who endures to the end will be saved.”
+In my few decades of faith in the Lord, I have always been yearning for the Lord to welcome me to the heavenly home and deliver me from this difficult and sinful place, so that I will receive His beautiful promise.
+I often worked hard at reading the Bible and prayed to the Lord earnestly; I looked for famous preachers who knew the Bible well and listened to them expounding the Bible; I tolerated the ridicule and sarcasm of worldly people; when sickness or adverse things came upon me, I tried to keep myself from following Satan and complaining, for I believed that “he who endures to the end will be saved.”
 I thought my doing so was preparing oil.
 However, all these I did never brought any comfort to my heart, and I felt far away from the Lord.
 I was unable to feel the presence of the Lord even though I often prayed to Him.

 I was reminded of the fisherman Peter.
-After hearing theof the kingdom of heaven preached by the Jesus Christ, he realized that what the Jesus Christ had spoken was the mystery about the kingdom of heaven, and that the Jesus Christ was sent by God, so he followed Him.
-While staying with the Jesus Christ, Peter saw that His words could not have been spoken by man, and that the work He did could not have been done by man.
+After hearing the gospel of the kingdom of heaven preached by Jesus Christ, he realized that what Jesus Christ had spoken was the mystery about the kingdom of heaven, and that Jesus Christ was sent by God, so he followed Him.
+While staying with Jesus Christ, Peter saw that His words could not have been spoken by man, and that the work He did could not have been done by man.
 From the Lord’s speech and behavior, Peter recognized that He was the Son of the living God.
 I also thought of the woman of Samaria.
-When she heard the say the inmost secrets of her heart, she recognized the Lord, for she knew that only God can know man’s innermost secrets.
+When she heard the Lord Jesus reveal the secrets in her heart, she recognized the Lord, for she knew that only God can know man’s innermost secrets.
 So she left her water pot and went to tell the people: “Come, see a man, which told me all things that ever I did: is not this the Christ?”
 (John 4:29).
-Facing the appearance of God, the disciples and followers of the Lord Jesus could understand that the words He had spoken were the truth and were from God, which could not have been spoken by man.
+Facing the appearance of God, the disciples and followers of the Lord Jesus could discern that the words He had spoken were the truth and were from God, which could not have been spoken by man.
 And after hearing God’s voice, they could accept, submit to and follow the Lord.
 That’s how they prepared oil.

 In contrast, those foolish virgins didn’t have a seeking and yearning heart, and they neither sought nor investigated the truth expressed by Christ to see if it was the voice of God.
-On the contrary, they always defined God’s work by their notions, treated the incarnate Jesus Christ as an ordinary person, and said that the utterance of God was actually the word of man.
+On the contrary, they always defined God’s work with their own notions, treated Jesus Christ as an ordinary person, and said that the utterance of God was actually the word of man.
 As a result, they were rejected by God and lost His salvation.
-Just like the Pharisees at that time, they didn’t listen carefully to the Lord’s words, blindly judged God to be a man by their conceptions, and even fanatically condemned that the Lord spoke words of blasphemy.
-Eventually, they were cursed and punished by God because of defying the new work of the Lord.
+An example is the Pharisees in the Age of Grace, they didn’t listen carefully to the Lord’s words, judged God to be a man based on their conceptions, and even frantically condemned the Lord, saying He spoke words of blasphemy.
+Eventually, they were cursed and punished by God for defying the new work of the Lord.

 Then I read these words of the Lord: “I have yet many things to say to you, but you cannot bear them now.
 However, when he, the Spirit of truth, is come, he will guide you into all truth: for he shall not speak of himself; but whatever he shall hear, that shall he speak: and he will show you things to come” (John 16:12-13).
 “And at midnight there was a cry made, Behold, the bridegroom comes; go you out to meet him.
 Then all those virgins arose, and trimmed their lamps” (Matthew 25: 6-7).
-The scriptures show us that in the future God will come again to speak many more words and tell us the future work of Him.
+The scriptures show us that in the future God will come again to speak many more words and tell us of the work He will do.
 So, when the Lord comes again, I should be a wise virgin.
-If someone preaches the message on the Lord’s return, I should be watchful to listen to the voice of God, and to the Lord more to receive His guidance.
+If someone preaches the message of the Lord’s return, I should be watchful and seek to hear the voice of God, and pray to the Lord more to receive His guidance.
 I believe that the Lord will guide me to welcome His coming, for the Lord promised: “And I say to you, Ask, and it shall be given you; seek, and you shall find; knock, and it shall be opened to you.
 For every one that asks receives; and he that seeks finds; and to him that knocks it shall be opened” (Luke 11:9-10).
 “Behold, I stand at the door, and knock: if any man hear my voice, and open the door, I will come in to him, and will sup with him, and he with me” (Revelation 3:20).
 Thanks be to the Lord!
 May the Lord’s kingdom come soon.
-Hope we can be the wise virgins and welcome the return of the Jesus Christ.
+Hopefully we can be the wise virgins and welcome the return of Jesus Christ.